 FUSINC - Future User Interfaces for Control Centers

-A 2013-2014 FV project supported by the Austrian Ministry for Transport, Innovation and Technology.
+A 2013-2014 FV project supported by the Austrian Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology.

 Control rooms play an important role for the surveillance and manipulation of external processes in the industry or public infrastructure.